pekempy/BootlegOrganiser/README.md

 Bootleg Organiser is a Python script designed to help you organise your local files, update Encora, and ensure that your local data is kept up to date with Encora.

-A useful thing I have found is after trading for a new recording, I can throw the folder into the directory specified in the `.env` file, and just name it `{e-######}` for the Encora ID, run the script and it sorts everything for me, including the format on Encora (However it does need manually collecting first).
+A useful thing I have found is after trading for a new recording, I can throw the folder into the directory specified in the `.env` file, and just name it `{e-######}` for the Encora ID, run the script and it sorts everything for me, including the format on Encora.
+You don't even need to 'Collect' it on the site first.

 ## Features